calvinalkan/better-wordpress-hooks/README.md

 ## How it works

-To understand how BetterWpHooks its necessary to explain how the Core Plugin/Hook API works.
+To understand how BetterWpHooks works, it's necessary to explain how the Core Plugin/Hook API works.

 At a basic level, everything you add via ``add_action()`` and ``add_filter()`` is stored in a global variable ``$wp_filter``. ( ...yikes )